KenEkanem/Members/README.md

 # Members

+**A github repository to get you started in learning how to make a contribution and create a pull request.**

 Use this project to make your first contribution to an open source project on GitHub.

 # Make your first pull request by follwing this instructions

 ## For Beginners
+Create a github account, it's free!
-Visit and learn about open source [here](https://www.digitalocean.com/community/tutorials/what-is-open-source)
+Visit and learn about open source [here!](https://www.digitalocean.com/community/tutorials/what-is-open-source)

 ## Making your first contributions
 ### To do this on gitHub